MALT Purchases Former Borello Ranch From Developer

 Mike Giammona, who grew up in West Marin and has been raising cattle locally since 1993, has dreamed of owning this ranch since he was 12 years old.
 He currently leases land in Point Reyes National Seashore for his grass-fed beef cattle operation, and will expand his herd on Millerton Creek Ranch.
 With a long history of sustainable land management, Giammona is dedicated to bringing the ranch back to its former health.
 “We’re focused on rehabbing the land, so we’re looking at rotational grazing, thistle control and restoring Millerton Creek,” said Giammona.
 “My goal is to have coho and steelhead back in that creek.”
 Giammona also hopes his two sons, now 17 and 19, will join him on the ranch after college.

 Andrew Zlot is a newcomer to ranching, but has found a niche raising water buffalo and turning their rich milk into gelato marketed to Bay Area restaurants and retailers under the Double 8 Dairy brand (recently named best new ice cream in America by Esquire magazine).
-His dairy and gelato-making facilities are in Valley Ford, but with little available pastureland in that area for his animals, Zlot’s interest was piqued by the for-sale sign along Highway 1.
-He approached MALT looking for help to acquire the ranch and MALT connected Zlot with Giammona.
+His dairy and gelato-making facilities are in Valley Ford, but with little available pastureland in that area for his animals.
+Zlot’s interest was piqued by the for-sale sign along Highway 1, and he reached out to Giammona.
 With the purchase complete, Zlot will move his expanding herd to Millerton Creek Ranch in spring, once the pastures have recovered from recent overgrazing.

 “We’re really excited to be partnering with MALT on this,” said Zlot.
 “We’re looking forward to bringing the ranch back to a healthy, productive existence.”